Portland Duffs: 1919, 1926 to 1930: New England League

 Leading the Portland Eskimos to the New England League finals, Duffy Lewis served as a player/manager in the 1927 season.
 Lewis retired as a player following the 1927 season, but remained as Portland's non-playing manager for the 1928 season.

 The 1928 Portland team became known as the "Mariners" and the team continued Class B level New England League play under returning manager Duffy Lewis.
 Portland ended the season in last place in the eight-team league.
 With a final record of 39–64, Portland finished in eighth place in the regular season New England League standings, The first place Lynn Papooses ended the regular season a 56–44 overall regular season record, finishing 18.5 games ahead of eighth place Portland.
 Lynn won the second half of the split season schedule after the Attleboro Burros won the first half title.
 Portland did not qualify for the playoff, won by Lynn over Attleboro.

 (1956) Artie Gore, Bowman baseball card.
 Gore played for Portland in 1928 before becoming a major league umpire.

 Artie Gore played for Portland in 1928.
-Gore later became a major league umpire.Beginning his umpiring career in the minor leagues, Gore worked in the Canadian-American League in 1937 and 1938, in the Eastern League from 1939 to 1942, and in the International League from 1942 to 1946.
+Gore later became a major league umpire.Beginning his umpiring career in the minor leagues, Gore worked in the Can–Am League in 1937 and 1938, in the Eastern League from 1939 to 1942, and in the International League from 1942 to 1946.
 Becoming a major league umpire in 1947, Gore worked in the 1951 World Series and 1953 World Series.
 Gore also worked as an umpire in the 1949 Major League Baseball All-Star Game and the 1956 Major League Baseball All-Star Game, which was his final season as a major league umpire.

 Duffy Lewis began the 1929 season managing Portland for a third consecutive season.
 After the season began, Duffy resigned as manager in June, citing poor health.

 In 1929, the Portland Mariners improved on their eighth place finish the season before to end the season in fifth place.
 In the eight–team New England League regular season, Portland finished with a record of 61–64 and ended the regular season 19.0 games behind the first place Manchester Blue Sox (82–47) in the final standings.
 Portland was led by manager Duffy Lewis and his replacement, Henry Baldwin.
 The New England League held a final playoff, where Manchester defeated Lynn 4 games to 1.
 Rusty Saunders of Portland won the England League batting championship, hitting .399 while also topping the league with 145 RBI.
 Teammate August Snyder scored 115 runs to lead the league.
 Bernie McHugh, who split the season between Portland and Lynn, led the New England League with 19 home runs.